odkr/pandoc-zotxt.lua/README.md

-**pandoc-zotxt.lua** looks up the bibliographic data of citations in [Zotero](https://www.zotero.org/) and adds them either to the `references` metadata field or to a bibliography file, where Pandoc can pick them up.
+**pandoc-zotxt.lua** looks up the bibliographic data of citations in [Zotero](https://www.zotero.org/) and adds them either to the `references` metadata field or to a bibliography file, where Pandoc can pick it up.
 See the [manual](man/man1/pandoc-zotxt.lua.rst) for details.